jkittley/Arduino-Websocket-Webpage/README.md

 * wpa_passphrase - The password

-We can check if it's working at this stage by running "sudo /usr/sbin/hostapd /etc/hostapd/hostapd.conf".
+We can check if it's working by running
+# ```sudo /usr/sbin/hostapd /etc/hostapd/hostapd.conf```

-If it's all gone well thus far, you should be able to see to the network Pi3-AP!
-If you try connecting to it, you will see some output from the Pi, but you won't receive and IP address until we set up dnsmasq in the next step.
+If it's all gone well thus far, you should be able to see to the network with SSID you chose in the list of available networks on any device nearby.
+However if you try connecting to it, you will see some output from the Pi, but it wont work as you might expect.
-Use Ctrl+C to stop it.
+* Use Ctrl+C to stop it.

 We also need to tell hostapd where to look for the config file when it starts up on boot
 * sudo nano /etc/default/hostapd